FransiskusAgapa/Color-Shout/README.md

 # Color Shout
-## This is a simple web-based app to make learning color exciting and engaging for kids.
+## Simple web-based app to make learning color exciting and engaging for kids.